Yazeldur/mlops_project/README.md

 sudo spark-submit --total-executor-cores 4 --executor-cores 2 --executor-memory 5g --driver-memory 5g --name analysis_atm data_analysis/analysis.py

-Or simply run the analysis.py without airflow.
+Or simply run the analysis.py file without airflow.

 The results of the analysis are found in the "data_analysis/df_csvs" folder.